〈Lectiones in Quadripartitum〉

-Note Two MSS appear to be those of students, Amerigo Roncioni (Florence, BR, 157, continued in Florence, BNC, Magliabech XI.103) and Petrus Bertachius (or Bertacha), priest of Camporeggiano (Modena, BEU, Campori 1635).
+Two manuscripts appear to be those of students, Amerigo Roncioni (Florence, BR, 157, continued in Florence, BNC, Magliabech.
+XI.103) and Petrus Bertachius (or Bertacha), priest of Camporeggiano (Modena, BEU, Campori 1635 (Gamma E.4.13)).
 In Florence, BNC, Conv.
 Soppr.
 F.IX.478 (possibly in Ristori’s hand), Ristori’s name has been corrected into Filippo Fantoni, while in Florence, BNC, Conv.
 Soppr.
 B.VII.479, his name has been replaced by Filippo Fantoni.
 Fantoni taught mathematics at Pisa from 1560 to 1566 and from 1582 to 1589.
 This shows that Fantoni reused Ristori’s lectures without significant changes.
 MS Florence, BNC, Conv.
 Soppr.
 B.VII.479 includes corrections and additions in the same hand that added the title with Fantoni’s name, but these corrections and additions do not extend beyond Lecture 12.
 There is evidence that MS Florence, BNC, Conv.
 Soppr.
-F.IX.478 was used also in teaching from early November 1558 to 26 January 1559.
-This is too early for Fantoni and would better fit Francesco Ottonaio, the immediate successor of Ristori as professor of mathematics at Pisa [in his autobiography, Giuliano de’ Ricci says that he attended lectures on Ptolemy’s Quadripartitum in Santa Maria del Carmine in Florence in 1558 (see Bezza/De Meis, 55 n.
+F.IX.478 was used also in teaching from early November 1558 to 26 January 1559 (see MS entry).
+This seems too early for Fantoni and would better fit Francesco Ottonaio, the immediate successor of Ristori as professor of mathematics at Pisa (in his autobiography, Giuliano de’ Ricci says that he attended lectures on Ptolemy’s Quadripartitum in Santa Maria del Carmine in Florence in 1558, see Bezza/De Meis, 55 n.
 3).
-Since Fantoni came from Florence, there remains the possibility that he was responsible for those lectures on Ptolemy].
-Then, presumably, the same MS was used again for teaching by Fantoni, either between 1560 and 1566 or between 1582 and 1589.
-The relationship between the four MSS would require a detailed study, but it is interesting to note the variations in the incipit from ‘Cum in omni scientia…’ (Florence, BR, 157 and Modena, BEU, Campori 1635) to ‘
+Then, presumably, the same manuscript was used again for teaching by Fantoni, either between 1560 and 1566 or between 1582 and 1589.
+The relationship between the four manuscripts would require a detailed study, but it is interesting to note the variations in the incipit from ‘Cum in omni scientia…’ (Florence, BR, 157 and Modena, BEU, Campori 1635 (Gamma E.4.13)) to ‘